LEARNING CENTER

 Why do lightning surges occur?

 Colorado averages 500,000 cloud to ground lightning strikes each year.
-These lightning strikes can hit nearby trees, utility poles and transformers causing power surges in the utility lines.
-The surge can cause damage to air conditioners and heating equipment.
+These lightning strikes can hit nearby trees, utility poles, and transformers causing power surges in the utility lines.
+The surge can cause damage to air conditioners, heat pumps, and furnaces.
 Lightning forms when a charge of ions from a developing storm builds up and jumps across the air to its target.
 Air acts as an insulator of electricity, so it takes a large charge of ions to make a path from the clouds to the ground.
 The rush of energy in a lightning strike temporarily equalizes the charged area in the atmosphere with the uncharged ground.
 The process repeats until the charges build up again.
-The way to protect your home is a surge protection package from Berg's Heating and Air Conditioning.
+The way to help protect your HVAC system from lightning is to have a surge protection package installed by Berg's Heating and Air Conditioning.

 SOLUTION